 Video GaugeTM, the software at the heart of our systems, gives highly accurate measurements saving users time and money in their testing regimes.

-The fundamental principles behind Imetrum’s® technology are often referred to as Digital Image Correlation (DIC).
+The fundamental principles behind Imetrum’s technology are often referred to as Digital Image Correlation (DIC).
 DIC is a way of taking precise measurements using cameras.
 It is used by engineers across many disciplines as a way of quickly identifying strains and displacements across a region of interest or a whole object, without altering the test results by attaching physical sensors such as strain gauges and LVDTs.
 It can provide rich data in a quick, easy to interpret way.
 DIC can be used for many measurements including identifying locations of high strain, measuring global deformation and scanning areas to identify the early onset of cracks.
 It is also commonly used to verify finite element analysis.

-The origins of video based measurement can be traced to 1940, with early work on DIC done in the 1950’s.
+The origins of video based measurement can be traced to 1940, with early work on DIC undertaken in the 1950’s.
 The technique has now become an accepted measurement tool in experimental mechanics.
 To calculate measurements, a grid of sub-images (each 21 × 21 pixels, say) is defined and the pattern within each one recorded.
 This pattern’s movement relative to the previous frame can then be calculated.
 Even with recent advances in camera technology, in order to do this at a useful resolution for engineering measurements, this pattern matching needs to be done at a sub-pixel level.

 Features and benefits

-Imetrum® were the pioneers of point to point precision measurement using video.
+Imetrum were the pioneers of point-to-point precision measurement using video.
 Building on this heritage, Imetrum’s systems have a number of benefits that enable them to stand out from the crowd.

 - The highest resolution measurements, with proprietary DIC algorithms that can detect displacements smaller than 1/200th of a pixel and strains smaller than 3 microstrain (point-point) and 50 microstrain (full-field).